 Your Rights and the Bollinger County, MO Sexual Misconduct Legal Process

 If you find yourself facing allegations of sexual misconduct in Bollinger County or any other part of Missouri, it is imperative to be aware of your rights, which encompass the presumption of innocence, the right to remain silent, and the right to legal counsel.
-Also, you are entitled to a fair trial under the Sixth Amendment, due process rights under the 14th Amendment, and protection from self-incrimination under the Fifth Amendment.
+Also, you have the right to a fair trial under the Sixth Amendment, due process under the 14th Amendment, and protection from self-incrimination under the Fifth Amendment.

-Our sexual misconduct defense attorneys in Bollinger County, MO are here to guide you through the legal process, which can be especially lengthy and complex.
+Our sexual misconduct defense lawyers in Bollinger County, MO are here to guide you through the legal process, which can be particularly lengthy and complex.
 It typically involves:

 - Investigation